Air seal and insulate the walls of an existing crawlspace with rigid foam board insulation.

 In areas of the United States prone to insect infestation (e.g., termites or carpenter ants), the rigid foam board wall insulation will need to stop 3 in. short of the top of the foundation wall to allow for a 3-in. pest control inspection strip.
 (The polyethylene vapor retarder behind the foam board stops at 4 in. from the top of the foundation wall.)
 Consult with the local building inspector and a pest control professional for local requirements regarding a pest control inspection strip at the top or bottom of the foundation wall.

 Crawlspaces must always have a drying mechanism.
-One of the most effective ways is to condition the crawlspace by bringing in a reduced amount of conditioned air from the mechanical system to temper the space as if it were part of the home.
+One of the most effective ways is to condition the crawlspace by bringing in a small amount of conditioned air from the mechanical system to temper the space as if it were part of the home.
 To include a supply and return air strategy to semi-condition the crawlspace, cut a passive return into the floor, and add a small amount of supply air to the space.
 At minimum, air should be delivered at a rate equal to 1 cfm (0.47 L/s) for each 50 ft2 (4.7 m2) of under-floor area or 50 cfm total, whichever is greater.
 This strategy meets the requirements of the 2009 International Residential Code (IRC 2009, Section R408.3, p.
 108); however, local codes might have different requirements.

 Place sheets of unfaced rigid foam board against the interior perimeter of the crawlspace walls, allowing for a 3-in. pest control inspection if required by local jurisdictions.